Deaod/VoteSys/Docs/ui.md

 You can recall past messages sent by you by pressing the Up arrow key repeatedly.

+Clicking and dragging the mouse while over the text area will select text inside the area.
+After releasing the mouse button the selected text will be copied to the clipboard.

 ### Logo Area

 ![Logo Area](LogoHighlight.png)